BW-Restaurant-Passport-3/Backend/README.md

 ##### 200 (OK)

-> If you successfully log in, the endpoint will return an HTTP response with a status code `200`.
+> If you successfully log in, the endpoint will return an HTTP response with a status code `200`, a JWT and the user id for the logged in user.

 ##### 401 (Unauthorized)